denfrost/DataStructures-Algorithms/README.md

 The destructor attempts to destroy the nodes only if the list is not empty.

-It iterates through the list with a currentPtr initialised with the memory address hold by the firstPtr of the list.
+It iterates through the list with a pointer called currentPtr initialised with the memory address hold by the firstPtr of the list.
-A tempPtr is also initialised as shown in part (a).
+A pointer called tempPtr is also initialised as shown in part (a).

 ```
 MyNode<NODETYPE>* tempPtr{ nullptr };